 - ⅔ cup granulated sugar

 - 1 ½ Tbsp ground cinnamon

 - 1 cup semi sweet chocolate very finely chopped

 - ½ cup raspberry jam

-- 1 egg beaten (with 1 teaspoon water or milk)
+- 1 egg beaten with 1 tsp water or milk

 - Remaining cinnamon-sugar from above

 - To make inn a food processor: Place flour and salt in work bowl fitted with standard blade.
 Pulse to combine.
 Add cream cheese, chopped into large chunks, and run machine until it's fully dispersed into the flour.
 Add butter in large chunks and run machine until dough starts to clump.
 Dump out onto a large piece of plastic wrap and form into a flattish disc.